Generic Name: omalizumab

 Xolair is not indicated for treatment of other forms of urticaria.

 Xolair Dosage and Administration

-Administer Xolair (omalizumab) 150 to 375 mg by subcutaneous (SC) injection every 2 or 4 weeks.
-Determine doses (mg) and dosing frequency by serum total IgE level (IU/mL), measured before the start of treatment, and body weight (kg).
-See the dose determination charts below (Table 1 and Table 2) for appropriate dose assignment.
+Administer Xolair 75 mg to 375 mg by subcutaneous injection every 2 or 4 weeks.
+Determine dose (mg) and dosing frequency by serum total IgE level (IU/mL) measured before the start of treatment, and by body weight (kg).

 Total IgE levels are elevated during treatment and remain elevated for up to one year after the discontinuation of treatment.
 Therefore, re-testing of IgE levels during Xolair treatment cannot be used as a guide for dose determination.

 - Interruptions lasting less than one year: Dose based on serum IgE levels obtained at the initial dose determination.

 - Interruptions lasting one year or more: Re-test total serum IgE levels for dose determination using Table 1 or 2, based on the patient's age.

 Periodically reassess the need for continued therapy based upon the patient's disease severity and level of asthma control.

 Adult and adolescent patients 12 years of age and older: Initiate dosing according to Table 1.